 Researchers also interviewed each child to screen for symptoms of psychopathologic behavior, like cruelty, defiance, or conduct problems.

-Compared with students who were not involved with bullying, bullies and bully/victims were more likely to exhibit externalizing problems and aggression (such as cruelty)--even after researchers controlled for any psychopathologic behaviors they had exhibited at baseline.
+Compared with students who were not involved with bullying, bullies and bully/victims were more likely to exhibit externalizing problems and aggression (such as cruelty) -- even after researchers controlled for any psychopathologic behaviors kids had exhibited at baseline.

-Moreover, kids who had bullied were more likely to have developed new aggressive behaviors at the end of the 10-month period.
+Moreover, students who had bullied were more likely to have developed new aggressive behaviors at the end of the 10-month period.

-The researchers concluded that bullying is a “strong risk factor for the later development of psychopathologic behaviors” (Kim et al 2006).
+So kids who engaged in bullying got worse over time.
+The researchers concluded that bullying is "a strong risk factor for the later development of psychopathologic behaviors" (Kim et al 2006).

 Studies of British teenagers have reported that psychopathy is correlated with the sheer number of adverse life events that a young person experiences.

-In other words, the more bad things that happen, the more likely kids are to develop psychopathology (Flouri and Kallis 2007; Flouri and Tzavidis 2008).
+In other words, the more often bad things happen, the more likely kids are to develop psychopathology (Flouri and Kallis 2007; Flouri and Tzavidis 2008).

-For more information about bullying in children, check out these articles:
+For more information about bullying in children, check out these Parenting Science articles:

 Brunstein Klomek A, Marrocco F, Kleinman M, Schonfeld IS, and Gould MS. 2007.
 Bullying, depression, and suicidality in adolescents.
 J Am Acad Child Adolesc Psychiatry 46(1):40-9.